 Is there any industry in the modern world has been left untouched or without the use of artificial intelligence (AI)?
-Short answer is, no. From autonomous vehicles (self-driving cars), robots in manufacturing, faster disease detection in health care, democratization in education, computer vision warfare to image recognition on your phone, AI is everywhere.
+The short answer is, no. From autonomous vehicles (self-driving cars), robots in manufacturing, faster disease detection in health care, democratization in education, computer vision warfare to image recognition on your phone, AI is everywhere.

 “Lots of industries go through this pattern of winter, winter, and then an eternal spring,” former Google Brain leader and Baidu chief scientist, Andrew Ng, told ZDNet in 2018.
 “We may be in the eternal spring of AI.
-The global investments made in AI indicate a promising potential for the world.
+The global investments made in AI indicate promising potential for the world.
 Of the 9,100 patents received by IBM inventors in 2018, 1,600 (or nearly 18%) were AI-related.
-In the same year, MIT announced a USD 1 billion plan to create a new college combining AI, machine learning and data science.
+In the same year, MIT announced a USD 1 billion plan to create a new college combining AI, machine learning, and data science.
 It was the largest financial investment in artificial intelligence by any US academic institution at the time.

 What’s the fuss about?